Why is reducing stress levels so important for one’s well-being and health?

 Stress can be defined as excess demand on our system and we don’t have the resources to deal with the situation in hand.
-Stress can be physical, emotional or mental.
+Stress can be physical, emotional and mental, short term or chronic.

 When we are under stress our body goes into survival mode, the ‘fight and flight response’ is triggered.
 Internal maintenance work is reduced or comes to a complete halt to divert the resources to more vital areas.
 Areas, classed as less important short term: mainly the digestive, immune & reproductive system, will be temporarily given less resources, which leads to reduction in internal communication and function.
 More vital areas, such as cardiovascular, respiratory and endocrine system are given high priority, so we can ‘fight or flee’.